Fluffy-Owl/Fluffy-Owl/README.md

 ## Objective
 My journey in self-learning about cybersecurity has led me to develop a passion for IT, and I am now eager to transition into this field.
-I am fortunate enough to be currently hired as a network engineer.
+I am fortunate enough to be hired as a network engineer currently.
 Moving into the future, I aspire to develop my career into IT security or into the clouds :)

 My main objective for this landing page is to showcase my networking, cybersecurity and other IT home lab projects.